 awbi.org is a website that provides information about animals and other basic information.
 In India, a statutory advisory body works for the welfare of animals whose name is the Animal Welfare Board of India.
-This website is not just limited to information about the welfare of animals we cover topics ranging from Latest Jobs, Admit cards, Results, General News, Sports, and Health to Tech, Gaming & Entertainment.
+This website is not just limited to information about the welfare of animals we cover topics ranging from Latest Jobs, Admit cards, Results, General News, Sports, and Health to Tech, Gaming, and entertainment.

 Know briefly about AWBI – We Are Giving Only Information Of Animal Welfare Board Of India

-- Full form of AWBI is “Animal Welfare Board of India”.
+- The full form of AWBI is “Animal Welfare Board of India”.

 - This Body was Established in 1962 under Section 4 of the Prevention of Cruelty against Animals Act, 1960 (No. 59 of 1960).

 - AWBI was started under the stewardship of the Late Smt Rukmini Devi Arundale.